 We've seen how a very simple form of the generalized Hebbian learning rule can capture useful information about the relative frequencies of stimulus occurrence.
 This is a crude form of self-organization.
 We know from statistics that there are standard devices for estimating frequency of occurrence--namely, histograms.
-The vector sum has accumulated a kind of histogram, in the sense that it counts the number of times a particular synapse has been activated.
+The vector sum has accumulated a kind of histogram, in the sense that its response is a function of the number of times a particular synapse has been activated.
 But it is sub-optimal for our function, because what we'd like to have ideally is a device that told us how often Ts, Is, Ps occur, in a way that doesn't muddle up their representational elements.

-Later we will look at the statistical framework for self-organization and the problem of measuring histograms and using these data to model probablity densities, or "density estimation" as it is called.
+Later we will look at a much more general framework for self-organization and the problem of measuring histograms which we can treat as estimates of the underlying probablity distributions or densities.
+In machine learning and statistics this kind of learning is called "density estimation".